 In addition, you must have expended more than $3,600 in medical treatment bills, even if paid by insurance, before you can bring a claim for damages.
 The purpose of these requirements is to eliminate all minor claims under the Tort Claims Act.

 Hit by a City Vehicle?
-Find Out Your Legal Options Today
+Find Out About Your Possbile Accident Lawsuit

 If you are ever in an accident with a city or township vehicle, do not go at it alone.
 Claims against public entities require immediate action in order to preserve your rights.
 If you think you may have a serious injury case that allows for compensation, speak to an experienced personal injury attorney from Rossetti & DeVoto, PC in New Jersey to learn your rights.
 Call our office at (844) 263-6260 to schedule a consultation today.
 It will be our honor to serve you.